 - use of visual aids

 Interaction with panel (12 points)

 - responding to questions

 The candidate is rated on a scale of 48 total possible points.

 UW-MITAA: 30-35 – Additional class training required concurrent with TA teaching assignment

 UW-MITAA: 29 or less – Additional class training required before TA teaching assignment

 Note: After taking the class, the student must sign up for an exit MITAA to determine whether or not he or she has demonstrated marked improvement.

 Schedule and Registering for MITAA

 The MITAA is given four times throughout the year, before the start and at the end of each semester: August, December, January and May.
 Advance registration is required.
-To schedule an assessment, either fill out the MITAA registration form online via a Qualtrics form or download the paper form and send it to the ESL Office.
+To schedule an assessment, come to the Curtin 672 to fill out an application or download the paper form and send it to the ELA Office.
 The links for the online form and the paper form can be found below.
-If you have questions or concerns, please contact us at email@example.com.

 A Department representative must be available to participate in the assessment.